 - Commitment to inclusive pedagogy, diversity, and equity

 Application materials should be submitted electronically to Dr. Sabrina Grondhuis, Department of Psychology and Neuroscience Chair, at PsychJobSearch@millsaps.edu.
-Review of applications will begin immediately, followed by phone and/or on campus interviews.
-Applicants should submit their materials no later than September 30th to receive full consideration.
+Review of applications will begin immediately and will continue until the position is filled.

 A complete application will include: